“Vulnerability Details” View Explained

 • Its lifetime (how much time has passed between dates first and last seen)

-• Affected asset (domain, port, or other asset type)
+• Affected asset (domain, IP address, or other asset type)

 • Related root asset.